What is Transparent California?

 When will the data be updated?

 The data is updated as soon as newer information is made available by the respective government agency.
 As some agencies create their year-end payroll reports sooner than others, the site is updated continuously throughout the year.
-You can follow our blog or Twitter to be notified when new information is posted to the site.
+You can sign up to our mailing list, or follow our blog and Twitter accounts to receive the latest updates from Transparent California.

 How can I contact Transparent California?